Behdad-kanaani/Voice-Assistant-with-Speech-Recognition/README.md

 ---

-## Screenshots (Optional)

-Here you can showcase screenshots of the application interface or the voice assistant in action.

----

 Thank you for checking out this project!
 If you have any questions or feedback, feel free to open an issue or reach out via the contact section of this repository.